webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 ;code.docs_test: /srv/salt/code/docs/test - a version of MediaWiki that can be used to test changes. '''''Note:''' Not yet functional.''
 ;code.docs_settings: /srv/salt/code/docs - the shared configuration files between test and current.
 This code base is automatically deployed with docs_current and docs_test, but can be deployed separately, if wanted.
 ;code.nonshared: /srv/salt/code/nonshared - static content that is specific to domains.
+;code.piwik: /srv/salt/code/piwik - the location of the site metrics software

 Each code base is stored in the salt repository on the deployment system (15.185.100.127 - we need a DNS entry for this), at ''/srv/salt/code''.
 To make a change, using robots.txt in the root code base: